hytopiagg/sdk/docs/server.simpleentitycontroller.jump.md

 </td><td>

-The height to jump to.
+The height to jump to (in blocks).

 </td></tr>